ankschoubey/old-blog/_posts/2021-01-16-learning-piano.md

 Learning Piano is a rabbit hole.
 I have seen YouTuber learning after 10-12 year.
 I don't wish to be only associated with a piano.
 So after SimplyPiano.
 I'll stop.
 I'll try to focus on other things.

-I'll probably take up something else artistic.
+I'll probably take up something else.
 I hope to find something as step by step as SimplyPiano